0% VAT on solar, battery storage & heat pumps until 31 March 2027

 Bottom line

-For most UK home battery customers in 2026, GivEnergy AC is the answer.
-Tesla Powerwall is worth the premium only if you specifically value whole-home backup or want the Tesla Energy Plan SEG.
+For premium UK home battery customers in 2026, Tesla Powerwall is the answer — it’s the only option with whole-home backup standard and Tesla Energy Plan SEG access.
 SolarEdge is the right answer for SolarEdge solar customers specifically.
-Solis is the value-conscious choice.
+Solis + Pylontech is the value-conscious choice — solid LFP kit at meaningfully lower capital cost.

 Related: Smart Export Guarantee explained 2026 · Solar panel cost UK 2026 · Home battery storage service page